Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 Getting a New Bird Home

 I have two lovebirds named Mumu (male) and Juju (female).
-Mumu lost his mate Lulu on 22nd July 2019.
+Mumu lost his mate Lulu on July 22nd, 2019.
 Despite all my efforts, I couldn't get him to be happy.
-I thought that since he is hand-raised, he would eventually be okay without a mate, but I was wrong.
+I thought that since he is hand-raised, he'd eventually be okay without a mate, but I was wrong.

 So, I decided to bring home Mumu's current mate, Juju.
-I brought her home on 24th July 2019.
-She was six months old then.
+I brought her home on July 24th, 2019, when she was six-months-old.

-- He/she may not eat food for a day.
+- She may not eat food for a day.

-- He/she might get startled at the smallest of sounds.
+- She might get startled at the smallest of sounds.

-- He/she might get nervous around other birds or pets.
+- She might get nervous around other birds or pets.

 - It's always better to place the cage at a slightly higher position.
 It is easy for the new bird to observe his/her surroundings.
 Birds generally prefer to perch in higher positions.